The Top 5 Online Math Tutor Tools:

 Some of the products I recommend below have affiliate links.
 Nothing will cost you a penny extra, but I make a tiny bit of money when you purchase through my link.
 I only review items that I use and love, and all of these online math tutor tools will help you to become a great online math tutor!

-Scribblar is one of the most important online math tutor tools in my business.
-With Scribblar I create “rooms” for each of my students.
-The “room” is a whiteboard with a unique link that has pen, highlighter, eraser, and text tools to name a few.
+Bitpaper is one of the most important online math tutor tools in my business.
+With Bitpaper I create “papers” for each of my students.
+The “paper” is a whiteboard with a unique link that has pen, highlighter, eraser, and text tools to name a few.
 The student and I can both see what the other is writing in real time.

-(2) Easy uploads of jpgs and pdfs.
+(2) Easy uploads of pdfs and it’s very easy to copy-paste any screenshots onto the whiteboard.
 (Usually I have the student text or email me their assignment, and then I upload it into Scribblar.)

 (3) Multiple pages!
-You can have as many pages as you’d like in each room, and since math problems can take up a lot of room, this is super helpful.
+You can have up to 40 pages in each paper, and since math problems can take up a lot of room, this is super helpful.

-(4) Unique links for each room.
-This makes it easy for each student as they just have to go to the link of their unique room at the time of our session.
+(4) Unique links for each paper.
+This makes it easy for each student as they just have to go to the link of their paper at the time of our session.

 (5) A feature to export PDFs of the session notes so students can have a copy of the notes after each session.

-Scribblar tends to be the favorite for most online math tutors.
-They offer a free 14-day trial.
-After that, plans start at $14/month.
+Bitpaper tends to be the favorite for most online tutors.
+It’s constantly improving too.
 Learn more and sign up here!

 Write on the Screen: Wacom Tablet